iamaaditya/iamaaditya.github.io/_posts/2016-04-04-Visual-question-answering-demo-in-python-notebook.md

 </div>
 <div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
 <h2 id="Extract-Image-features">Extract Image features<a class="anchor-link" href="#Extract-Image-features">&#182;</a></h2><p>Extracting image features involves, taking a raw image, and running it through the model, until we reach the last layer.
 In this case our model is not 100% same as VGG Net, because we are not going to use the last two layer of the VGG.
-It is becuase the last layer of VGG Net is a 1000 way soft max and the second last layer is the Dropout.</p>
+It is because the last layer of VGG Net is a 1000 way softmax and the second last layer is the Dropout.</p>
 <p>Thus we are extracting the 4096 Dimension image features from VGG-16</p>

 </div>